 Tom Francis is a former writer for PC Gamer and current game developer.
-He's been playing Metal Gear Solid 5: The Phantom Pain and writing up his thoughts on his personal website.
-We've been enjoying his musings and he agreed to let us share them with you here.
-You can follow the development of Tom's next game, Heat Signature, at its official site.
+He played Metal Gear Solid 5: The Phantom Pain and wrote up his thoughts on his personal website.
+We enjoyed his musings and he agreed to let us share them with you here.
+Tom's next game is Tactical Breach Wizards.

 A lot of the time, MGS V is just a very good stealth game.
 You have lots of tools to distract, evade or take down your enemies, and they’re all very satisfying to use—just like Deus Ex 3.
 Its levels are encampments dotted seamlessly around a huge open world—just like Far Cries 2-4.
 Its layered systems turn failures into new challenges rather than end points—just like Invisible Inc. But none of those things are new, and MGS V sometimes feels like something that is.